-AFFIDAVIT OF [Full Name] I, [Full Name], of the [City, Town, etc] of [Municipality of residence] in the Province of Ontario MAKE OATH AND SAY [or AFFIRM]: 1.
-I have personal knowledge of the facts as set out in this affidavit, because: [insert reasons e.g. I work for I attended the meeting at which etc] 2.
-I have reasonable and probable grounds to b elieve that a member of Vaughan City Council, [specify name of Member], has contravened section(s) with each paragraph being confined as fa you require more space, please use the att rtively numbered paragraphs in the space below, r as possible to a particular statement of fact.
-If ached Schedule A fonn and check the appropriate ts to support this complaint, please refer to the
+AFFIDAVIT OF [Full Name] AF I, [Full Name], of the [City, Town, etc] of I, [Municipality of residence] in the Province of Ontario MAKE OATH AND SAY [or AFFIRM]: MAI .
+I have personal knowledge of the facts as set out in this affidavit, because: 1. [insert reasons e.g. I work for I attended the meeting at which etc] .
+I have reasonable and probable grounds to believe that a member of Vaughan City Council, 2. [specify name of Member], has contravened section(s) [specify section(s)] of the Code of Conduct for Members of Council (the "Code of Conduct").
+The particulars of which are as follows: [Set out the statements of fact in consecutively numbered paragraphs in the space below, with each paragraph being confined as far as possible to a particular statement of fact.
+If you require more space, please use the attached Schedule A fonn and check the appropriate box below.
+If you wish to include exhibits to support this complaint, please refer to the exhibits as Exhibit A, 5, etc. and attach them to this affidavit.]
+[S wi yo bo subject of the complaint shall not be treated as confidential information.

-3. I acknowledge that at the time of the Integrity Commissioner's report to Council in this matter, and as between the parties, the identity of a complainant and the identity of the person who is the subject of the complaint shall not be treated as confidential information.
+3. I acknowledge that at the time of the Integrity Commissioner's report to Council in this matter, and as between the parties, the identity of a complainant and the identity of the person who is the